hwilli08/Analysis-of-Incarceration-in-New-York-State/readme.md

 - [NYS Civil Boundaries](https://data.gis.ny.gov/datasets/sharegisny::nys-civil-boundaries/explore?layer=2&location=42.846702%2C-78.687173%2C7.82&showTable=true)

 By providing detailed geographical boundaries of administrative units such as counties, cities, towns, and villages within New York State, this dataset enables the creation of accurate and informative choropleth maps that depict various socio-demographic characteristics, including the distribution of incarcerated individuals by indicting county.
-Choropleth maps created using this dataset allow for the visualization of regional disparities in incarceration rates, facilitating a better understanding of the spatial dynamics of the criminal justice system and informing policy decisions aimed at promoting equity across different regions of New York State.
+Choropleth maps created using this dataset allow for the visualization of regional disparities in incarceration rates.

-- Prof. Wilcoxen's AI-generated ChatGPT File (Prof_Wilcoxen_GPT.csv)
+- [Professor Wilcoxen's ChatGPT Crime Sorting Script] (INSERT HERE?)

 This Python script, created by Prof. Wilcoxen, sorts through the total_crime_counts.csv file generated from step 7a of the analysis and categorizes each crime entry into a specific category.
 The resulting CSV file, named "Prof_Wilcoxen_GPT.csv," provides a structured classification of crimes, facilitating further analysis and visualization of crime statistics.